rancher/rancher/docs/infrastructure/containers/index.md

 _Conditions_

 * **must** or **must not**: Rancher will only pick a host that matches or does not match the field and value.
-If port mapping is defined on the container and there is no available host, the container will fail to launch.
+If port mapping is defined on the container and there is no available host with those ports open, the container will fail to launch.
 * **should** or **should not**: Rancher will attempt to use a host that matches the field and value.
 In the case of when port mapping is defined and there is no host that satisfies the _should_ or _should not_ rules, Rancher will start ignoring 1 of these rules at a time to find a host.

 _Fields_